ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-champions-years-of-service-milestones.md

         The loyalty and level of commitment from our team is absolutely outstanding and so high that we have created a feature wall representing staff who have reached 10 Years (or more) service.

-        We're always looking at way to continually improve our culture and when reflecting on how we celebrate a staff milestone, we had the idea to dedicate a wall to those who had served 10 years or more.
+        We're always looking at ways to continually improve our culture and when reflecting on how we celebrate a staff milestone, we had the idea to dedicate a wall to those who had served 10 years or more.

         When a staff member reaches the 10 Year Milestone, they're gifted with a Voucher, bottle of Bubbly and Chocolate Hamper.
 We also arrange a Domino's Delivery or Carrs Pasties Delivery at dinner time on the day, for all the team to enjoy - this goes down a treat!\

         \

-        **The current champions are;**\
+        **The current champions are;**

-        \

         20 Years - Damien Walsh\